amazon-ion/ion-docs/_books/ion-1-1/src/text/values.md

 jpeg :: {{ ... }}                        // Indicates the blob contains jpeg data
 bool :: null.int                         // A very misleading annotation on the integer null '' :: 1                                  // An empty annotation
-null.symbol :: 1                         // ERROR: type annotation cannot be null
+foo::(:bar "a" "b")                      // E-expressions may be annotated null.symbol :: 1                         // ERROR: type annotation cannot be null
-foo::(:make_string "a" "b")              // ERROR: e-expressions may not be annotated (:make_string foo::(:: "a" "b"))         // ERROR: expression groups may not be annotated
 ```

 ## Nulls